-- either providing the independent educational evaluation at public expense or filing a due process complaint to request a due process hearing to defend the public evaluation. - (5) A parent is entitled to only one independent educational evaluation at public expense each time the public agency conducts an evaluation with which the parent disagrees. - (c) Parent-initiated evaluations.
+- (5) A parent is entitled to only one independent educational evaluation at public expense each time the public agency conducts an evaluation with which the parent disagrees. - (c) Parent-initiated evaluations.
 If the parent obtains an independent educational evaluation at public expense or shares with the public agency an evaluation obtained at private expense, the results of the evaluation- - Must be considered by the public agency, if it meets agency criteria, in any decision made with respect to the provision of FAPE to the child; and - (2) May be presented by any party as evidence at a hearing on a due process complaint under subpart E of this part regarding that child. - (d) Requests for evaluations by hearing officers.
-If a hearing officer requests an independent educational evaluation as part of a hearing on a due process complaint, the cost of the evaluation must be at public expense. - (e) Agency criteria. - (1) If an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, must be the same as the criteria that the public agency uses when it initiates an evaluation, to the extent those criteria are consistent with the parent's right to an independent educational evaluation.

-Parents are encouraged to contact the Special Education Director prior to obtaining an IEE to obtain approval and assistance in ensuring that the criteria are met.
-Parents may also make their request known by informing the IEP Team in an IEP Team meeting.
+If a hearing officer requests an independent educational evaluation as part of a hearing on a due process complaint, the cost of the evaluation must be at public expense. - (e) Agency criteria. - (1) If an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, must be the same as the criteria that the public agency uses when it initiates an evaluation, to the extent those criteria are consistent with the parent's right to an independent educational evaluation. - (2) Except for the criteria described in paragraph (e)(1) of this section, a public agency may not impose conditions or timelines related to may also make their request known by informing the IEP Team in an IEP Team meeting.
 HATCH VALLEY PUBLIC SCHOOLS's representative of the IEP Team should promptly notify the Special Education Director of the parent's request.
 Parents who obtain an IEE and later seek reimbursement risk a finding by a hearing officer that the IEE did not meet HATCH VALLEY PUBLIC SCHOOLS criteria, and therefore, does not have to be reimbursed by HATCH VALLEY PUBLIC SCHOOLS.

 Upon request for an IEE, HATCH VALLEY PUBLIC SCHOOLS will provide to the parent information on where an IEE may be obtained (list of qualified evaluators).
 However, the list may not be exhaustive.
-Therefore, parents are free to select whomever they choose to perform the IEE so long as the evaluator meets the HATCH VALLEY PUBLIC SCHOOLS's criteria
+Therefore, parents are free to select whomever they choose to perform the IEE so long as the evaluator meets the HATCH VALLEY PUBLIC SCHOOLS's criteria.